Our Success Stories

-A number of those thoughtful details grew out of efforts to involve parents during the hospital’s design phase, says Stephen K. Jones, president and CEO of RWJUH.
+Many of the thoughtful details present in the hospital grew out of efforts to involve parents during the hospital’s design phase.
 The hospital established a family advisory committee whose input helped guide project architects and interior designers, resulting in things like daybeds in each room where parents can spend the night, large closets, a lockable cabinet in the bathroom for medications and personal effects, and easy access to washers and dryers.

 The hospital also operates a family resource center with books, games and a professional librarian who can help families research health information, and classroom facilities where teachers and tutors can visit to help students keep up with their studies.

-Beneath the children’s hospital’s brightly colored surface is a firm belief by Jones and his staff that promoting a child’s psychological well-being can help them get well faster.
+Beneath the children’s hospital’s brightly colored surface is a firm belief by the staff that promoting a child’s psychological well-being can help them get well faster.
 Crucial to that effort is the work of child life specialists, specially trained experts in child development who attend to the psychological and emotional needs of hospitalized children.

 Child life specialists help children cope with the hospital experience by teaching them about hospitalization, illness and injury, preparing children for surgery and treatment, as well as working with siblings and other family members.
 Child life specialists work in all units of the children’s hospital, including the hospital’s pediatric emergency department, helping parents and children understand and get ready for procedures, and providing emotional support.